-As of June 30, 2022, the State had issued GOB's 67 times since statehood, raising approximately \$3 billion.
+As of June 30, 2024, the State has issued GOB's 67 times since statehood, raising approximately \$3 billion.
 In addition, the State assumed the outstanding debt of the Territory of Alaska as GOB's of the State.
 In 1959, the Territorial debt was \$2.9 million.
-Most recently, on August 5, 2020, the State issued the GOB Series 2020A which funded the remaining authorization under the 2012 Transportation Bond Act.
+More recently, on August 5, 2020, the State issued the GOB Series 2020A which funded the remaining authorization under the 2012 Transportation Bond Act.

 The interest cost on State bond issues is determined by several factors, the major variable being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
-The State's credit rating improved from Baa1/A in 1973 to AAA/AAA/Aaa in 2013, began a gradual deterioration beginning in 2015, and as of December 2022 ratings were AA-/A+/Aa3 from S&P Global Ratings, Fitch Ratings, and Moody's Investors Service, respectively.
+The State's credit rating improved from Baa1/A in 1973 to AAA/AAA/Aaa in 2013 and began a gradual deterioration beginning in 2015.
+The State's credit rating profile has improved in 2024 which includes a rating upgrade and improved rating outlooks.
+As of January 30, 2025, the State's ratings were Aa3 / AA / A+ / AA from Moody's Investors Service, S&P Global Ratings, Fitch Ratings, and Kroll Bond Rating Agency, respectively.